OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 CONTENT AVAILABILITY

 Apple reserves the right to change content options (including eligibility for particular features) without notice.
-For further information or concerns about closed captioning in specific content within the iTunes Store, please email accessibility@apple.com.
+For further information or concerns about closed captioning in specific content within the iTunes Store, please emailaccessibility@apple.com.
 You may also contact Thomas Montgomery, Accessibility Response Engineer, 1 Infinite Loop, Cupertino, California 95014, Phone/Fax: 408-783-5512.

 USE OF PURCHASED OR RENTED CONTENT